react4j/react4j/docs/_docs/arez.md

 re-rendering the entire component is perfectly fine and will have no impact on the users experience, as in the case with a [TodoMVC](http://todomvc.com/) implementation.

-However let's assume that this component needs to be optimizes and walk through the steps that would be required to optimize the component to reduce the scope and frequency of re-renders.
+However let's assume that this component needs to be optimized and walk through the steps that would be required to optimize the component to reduce the scope and frequency of re-renders.

 ### Use @Computed